Boys’ soccer: Unbeaten Falmouth shuts out Deering

 “After (I missed the PK), I was just angry and I wanted another shot,” Gearin said.
 “It made me work harder.
 That ball bounced right to me and I just volleyed it in the left side of the goal.”

-The Rams’ best scoring chance came late in the first half, but Falmouth keeper Jackson Quinn robbed Mick Fennessey in front.
+The Rams’ best scoring chance came late in the first half, but Falmouth keeper Jackson Quinn robbed Mick Fennessy in front.

 The Yachtsmen put it away with 18:53 remaining, as Willie Parker delivered a pretty through ball to set up Farr’s goal.